Abdulquddus-Nuhu/RealtorHubAPI/README.md

 # RealtorHubAPI

 RealtorHubAPI is a comprehensive backend system designed for managing real estate listings.
-It allows users to perform CRUD operations on property listings, upload images and videos, and facilitates marketplace interactions.
+It allows admins to perform CRUD operations on property listings, upload images and videos, and facilitates marketplace interactions.

 ## Key Features

 ### User Roles
-- **Admin**: Oversees everything, and perform CRUD operations on all listings.
+- **Admin**: Oversees everything and Manages property listings, and perform CRUD operations on all listings.
-- **Realtor**: Manages property listings and uploads media.
+- **Realtor**: Manages property listings, add properties and uploads media.
 - **Users**: Browse listings and make purchases.

-### CRUD Operations
-- Users can create, read, update, and delete property listings.
-- Admins have the additional capability to oversee all listings and perform CRUD operations.

 ### Media Upload
 - After creating a land listing, users can upload images and videos.